naga-gaddamu/guidance-for-live-chat-content-moderation-with-generative-ai-on-aws/README.md

 1. Customize AI Prompts: Modify the prompts in the `insert-prompt.bash <model-name>` scripts to fine-tune the moderation criteria for your specific use case.

 2. Implement User Authentication: Add user authentication to associate messages with verified user accounts.

-3. You can improve DDoS attack protection of the solution by using AWS Shield Advanced to enable advanced protection up to the application layer (Layer 7 on OSI network model).
-Check reference blog https://aws.amazon.com/blogs/security/protect-apis-with-amazon-api-gateway-and-perimeter-protection-services/

 ## Notices